theos/headers/.github/pull_request_template.md

 Checklist
 ---------
-- [ ] New code is stylistically consistent with other headers
+- [ ] New code follows the [code rules](https://github.com/theos/headers/blob/master/README.md#code-rules)
 - [ ] I've added modulemaps for any new libraries (e.g. see [libactivator/module.modulemap](https://github.com/theos/headers/blob/f3e596d896bae8f07c43cfb00ef55bf6224b4cdc/libactivator/module.modulemap)): it should be possible to `@import MyLibrary;` in ObjC, or `import MyLibrary` in Swift.
+- [ ] My contribution is code written by myself from reverse-engineered headers, licensed into the Public Domain as per [LICENSE.md](LICENSE.md); or, code written by myself / taken from an existing project, released under an OSI-approved license, and I've added relevant licensing credit to [LICENSE.md](LICENSE.md)

 Does this close any currently open issues?
 ------------------------------------------